rmaciver/ufo-kit-docker/readme.md

-# ufo-kit-docker-base
+# Dockerfiles for UFO framework
-A Dockerfile for x86_64 GNU/Linux that includes components of the UFO framework for tomographic data processing.
+Dockerfiles for x86_64 GNU/Linux that includes components of the UFO framework for tomographic data processing.

+The following Dockerfiles are included:
+* ufo-kit-base/Dockerfile

 ## Features
 * Installation of UFO-core and UFO-filters Debian packages